jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 What if we wanted to store more information about each food item beyond simply its name?
 Suppose we wanted to also track how many calories and carbohydrates the food item contains?
-One way we might do this is to store each piece of information on a separate line in a new file (let’s name it `new-menu.txt`), like this.
+One way we might do this is to store each piece of information on a separate line in a new file (let's name it `new-menu.txt`), like this.

 ```console